charmalt/final-project-main/README.md

 Words here.

 ### <a name="installation">Installation</a> (brace yourself)
-Individual steps for each one can be found in there respective repos.
+Individual steps for each of the components can be found in there respective repos.

 1. The client
 ```